hdl-util/hdmi/README.md

 ## Usage

 1. Take files from `src/` and add them to your own project.
-If you use [hdlmake](https://hdlmake.readthedocs.io/en/master/), you can add this repository itself as a remote module.
-Note that hdlmake may not resolve altera_gpio_lite properly.
+If you use [hdlmake](https://hdlmake.readthedocs.io/en/master/), you can add this repository itself as a remote module. *Note that hdlmake may not resolve altera_gpio_lite properly, since it does not define `ALTERA_RESERVED_QIS` during Quartus project resolution.*
 1. Other helpful modules for displaying text / generating sound are also available in this GitHub organization.
-1. Consult the usage example in `top/top.sv`
+1. Consult the simple usage example in `top/top.sv`.
-1. See [hdmi-demo](https://github.com/hdl-util/hdmi-demo) for code that runs the demo in the GIF.
+1. See [hdmi-demo](https://github.com/hdl-util/hdmi-demo) for code that runs the demo as seen the demo GIF.
-1. Read through the list of detailed parameters in `hdmi.sv` to determine which apply to you.
+1. Read through and tailor the parameters in `hdmi.sv` to your situation.
 1. Please create an issue if you run into a problem or have any questions.
-Make sure you have consulted the troubleshooting section.
+Make sure you have consulted the troubleshooting section first.

 ### Platform Support